 Remove dough and place on plastic wrap.
 Press into a disc shape about 6" round.
 Wrap tightly in plastic wrap.
 Refrigerate for 1 hour.
 Note: dough will be soft at first, but once it goes into the refrigerator to chill it will harden.

 In a 12" cast iron skillet over medium-high heat, cook chicken in 2 tablespoons of olive oil until done.
 Remove chicken from pan, cover, and set aside.

 Melt butter and add onions, mushrooms, carrots, and celery.
 Saute until tender.

-Slowly stir in the heavy cream then chicken broth.
+Slowly stir in the heavy cream, then the chicken broth.
 Bring to a simmer and reduce heat.
-Continue to simmer uncovered, stirring frequently until liquid evaporates and you have approximately 3 to 3 1/2 cups of gravy.
+Continue to simmer uncovered, frequently stirring until the liquid evaporates and you have approximately 3 to 3 1/2 cups of gravy.
 Dissolve xanthan gum with 1 tsp olive oil.
 Stir into gravy mixture.

-Add chicken, carrots, green beans, parsley, thyme, kosher salt, and pepper.
+Add chicken, green beans, parsley, thyme, kosher salt, and pepper.
 Stir until combined.